 So now that you know what to watch for, what do you DO in an emergent intubation?
 The first thing you want to do, is get your team ready.
 Call the Respiratory Therapist, tell your charge nurse and grab a couple of other nurses…typically you won’t have a problem getting someone to help, especially in ICU or ED…critical care nurses thrive on emergent situations.
 Obviously, the doc will be notified so your job as the nurse is to make sure everything goes smoothly.

 Ask the doc what meds they want…if the patient is conscious, you’re going to need RSI (rapid sequence intubation) meds.
-These are meds that relax the patient so the doc can shove an ET down their gullet.
-If the patient is so compromised that they have no response to noxious stimuli, you may not need this at all.
+These are meds that relax the patient so the MD can place the ETT more easily.
+If the patient is so compromised that they have no response to noxious stimuli, you may not need RSI meds.
 But, most of the time you are going to be using meds…so find out what the doc wants ASAP so you can hustle over to the med room and get it.
 Note that the MD may ask about the patient’s K level.
 IF the patient is hyperkalemic, and the doc doesn’t ask…make sure s/he knows…one of the commonly used intubation meds is succinylcholine which causes a transient hyperkalemia.
 In a patient with a normal K level, this is no biggie…but if it’s already high, this could be an issue and they’ll want to order a different paralytic instead.

 The next thing you’ll want to do is make sure someone has prepped a liter bolus of NS…the meds used for RSI cause hypotension, AND the change to positive pressure ventilation causes hypotension due to decreased venous return.
 Both of these issues can usually be mitigated with a quick fluid bolus.